Buddy Teevens

-Eugene Francis "Buddy" Teevens III (born October 1, 1956) is an American football coach and former player.
-He is the head football coach at Dartmouth College, a position he held from 1987 to 1991 and resumed in 2005.
-Teevens also served as the head football coach at the University of Maine (1985–1986), Tulane University (1992–1996), and Stanford University (2002–2004).
+Eugene Francis "Buddy" Teevens III (October 1, 1956 – September 19, 2023) was an American college football player and coach.
+He played as a quarterback at Dartmouth College, where he was later the head coach from 1987 to 1991 and from 2005 until his death.
+He also served as the head football coach at the University of Maine (1985–1986), Tulane University (1992–1996), and Stanford University (2002–2004).
+During his coaching career, Teevens was known for his support and efforts towards making the sport safer.

 Early life

 Born in Pembroke, Massachusetts, Teevens attended Silver Lake Regional High School in Kingston, Massachusetts and Deerfield Academy.
-He attended college at Dartmouth, and played quarterback there from 1975 to 1978.
+He attended college at Dartmouth where he was a member of Beta Theta Pi and played quarterback there from 1975 to 1978.
+He was a backup for then quarterback Kevin Case, who won the Dartmouth MVP in 1976.
 He was the quarterback of the Big Green team that won the Ivy League football title in 1978.
 He was an honorable mention All-America that same year.

 Teevens also played hockey while at Dartmouth; in Teevens' senior year, the hockey team finished third in the NCAA Men's Ice Hockey Championship.
 He graduated from Dartmouth in 1979 with an A.B. in history.
-Teevens was also selected to be a member of the Sphinx Senior Society at Dartmouth.
+Teevens was also a member of the Sphinx Senior Society while at Dartmouth.